matloff/fastStat/README.md

 Well, what's wrong with that?

 * We know *a priori* that H<sub>0</sub> is false.
 No coin is exactly balanced.
-So it's rather silly to ask the question re H<sub>0</sub>.
+So it's rather silly to ask the question regarding H<sub>0</sub>.

 * We might be interested in knowing whether the coin is *approximately* balanced.
-Fine, the the ST is not addressing THAT question.
+Fine, but the ST is not addressing THAT question.
 Even if r is just a little different from 0, then as the number of tosses n goes to infinity, the denominator in Z goes to 0, and thus R goes to &pm;&infin;--and the p-value goes to 0.